shivert/math-simple_express/README.md

 ## Math Simple Express Server

-To begin, download all dependencies:

-`npm install`
+Make sure yarn is installed.
+Using brew is easiest:

+`brew install yarn`

+Next, install all dependencies using yarn:

+`yarn`

-Next, start server with the following command:
+Once all dependencies are installed, run the server using the following command:

-`node server.js`
+`yarn start`

-If not otherwise specified, server will be running at http://localhost:8080
+Unless otherwise specified, server will be running at http://localhost:8080